 Callbacks run code on a process performing a defined action.

-This callback triggers when 3forge responds to a registered command.
+This callback triggers when 3forge receives a response to an execution of a registered command.

 This callback is triggered on most keystrokes from the keyboard, however there are some keys that this does not apply too, shift, ctrl, and esc for example.
 It is overridden by any field that has its own onKey callback.
 For example, the text field in a html field panel will not trigger this callback when the user types in this field however the filter box for a table will trigger this callback as there are no callbacks on a filter field as standard.

 The key event is an object that contains the key object.
 This object holds the key that was pressed.

 This callback triggers when user clicks on a notification.

 The script of this callback is executed once when layout starts (e.g. on user login, rebuild etc.)

 This callback is triggered when user preferences are in the process of being loaded.
 This could be when the user first presses the save button to begin the update of their default timezone.

 This is triggered when user preferences are in the process of being saved.
 This could be when the user first presses the save button to begin the update of their default timezone.

 This is triggered when user preferences are successfully saved, this could be the user updating their default connection timeout.